rustyjux/rustyjux.github.io/_posts/2022-10-04-code-whisperer-preview2.md

     # return
     return
 {% endhighlight %}
+Aha - now I see why there was the inclination to check out in the initial spatial reference (duh!).
+Learning from AI… this is interesting.

 The very rigorous style used here is a little funny because of the inclusion of blank return statements.
-But wait - now I see why there was the inclination to check out in the initial spatial reference (duh!).
-Learning from AI… this is interesting.
+But maybe the more advanced logic is part of the package.
+It seems like small variations in the prompt, even coming down to styling, can lead to more or less functional code suggestions.